sophiesanz/logintest/README.md

 - Once Cypress finish the tests it will show a report with the specs and a checkmark that shows that the test passed.
 Hovering the mouse for each step let you travel time to different steps.
 ### 3. Important Files

-- cypress/fixtures: credentials data used for our test
-    - loginData.fixture.json
 - cypress/integration/login: automation script to validate the requested scenario
     - login.spec.js
 - cypress/integration: feature file with the provided scenario written in Gherking language